Posts in Medical Malpractice.

 • a 25% increase in surgical infections and bed sores;

-Recently “The Home Edit” star Clea Shearer bravely announced she has aggressive breast cancer, which is a shock for anyone, even more so because she was younger than 40.
-Shearer said she had asked repeatedly for an appointment with her OBGYN after finding a lump but could not get in, so she refused to let her concerns wait and asked her primary care doctor to order the mammogram that led to her diagnosis.
-Her Stage 2 diagnosis of course, if delayed any further could’ve been even more dangerous.
-Shearer was fortunate to have self-detected her lump and her fierce self-advocacy may have ...
+“The Home Edit” star Clea Shearer bravely announced she has aggressive breast cancer, which is a shock for anyone, even more so because she was younger than 40.
+Shearer said she had asked repeatedly for an appointment with her OBGYN after finding a lump, but could not get in, so she refused to let her concerns wait and asked her primary care doctor to order the mammogram that led to her diagnosis.
+Her Stage 2 diagnosis, of course, if delayed any further, could’ve been even more dangerous.
+Shearer was fortunate to have self-detected her lump, and her fierce self-advocacy may have saved ...

-More than 250,000 people die every year in the United States due to medical mistakes, according to a recent study by Johns Hopkins, making those mistakes the third leading cause of death after heart disease and cancer.
-For patients who are victims of a medical mistake, there are strict time limits in each state in which a lawsuit must be filed.
+More than 250,000 people die every year in the United States due to medical mistakes, according to a 2016 study by Johns Hopkins, making those mistakes the third leading cause of death after heart disease and cancer.
+For patients who are victims of medical mistakes, there are strict time limits in each state for filing a lawsuit.
 These are known as statutes of limitation and statutes of repose.
-If a lawsuit is not filed within these time limits, the lawsuit can be dismissed, even if it is an otherwise valid claim.
-The specific statute of limitations, in any case, will depend on ...
+If a lawsuit is not filed within these time limits, it can be dismissed, even if it is otherwise valid.
+The specific statute of limitations, in any case, will depend on the facts and circumstances of ...

-For over 30 years I have been fighting for victims of catastrophic neglect and misconduct.
-In the last decade, we have seen a tripling of cases in the medical neglect arena - doctors, nurses and health systems making repeated life-and-death mistakes, leaving babies, children and adults permanently and unnecessarily harmed.
-Research has shown medical negligence is now the third leading cause of death in the United States.
+For over 30 years, I have been fighting for victims of catastrophic neglect and misconduct.
+In the last decade, we have seen a tripling of cases in the medical neglect arena - doctors, nurses, and health systems making repeated life-and-death mistakes, leaving babies, children, and adults permanently and unnecessarily harmed.
+Research has shown that medical negligence is now the third leading cause of death in the United States.

 A case we recently settled exposed some of that negligence in the healthcare ecosystem that ultimately cost a young mother her life.
-With the case now settled – at ...
+With the case now ...

 Categories